SAI Legislative Priorities for 2019

 We also support equalizing the per-pupil funding school districts receive, so that all districts receive the same dollar-per-pupil amount.
 Any changes should NOT include a reduction in per-pupil allocations to districts.

-As teacher shortages in Iowa are becoming increasingly critical in hard-to-fill positions such as Industrial Technology, Foreign Languages, Math, Science, Special Education, etc., we support issuing a temporary, non-renewable license to those individuals who have completed all requirements of a teacher preparation program, but have been unable to reach Iowa’s requirements for passage of the Praxis.
-We also support granting of a provisional license to certified teachers seeking to relocate to Iowa, who have passed a Praxis exam in another state.
-If legislation were passed, it would be desirable for it to become effective immediately upon signing.
+Teacher shortages in Iowa are increasingly impacting hard-to-fill positions such as Industrial Technology, Foreign Languages, Math, Science, Special Education, etc. We support allowing prospective teachers who have not yet met the Praxis requirements to be allowed to teach on a one-year waiver.
+This would be contingent on them meeting all other requirements for a license and passage of the Praxis at some point before a contract extension is completed.
+We also support granting a provisional license to certified teachers seeking to relocate to Iowa, who have passed a Praxis exam in another state.
+Additionally, establishing permanent cut scores for passage, rather than relying on yearly shifting percentile ranks, would be beneficial.
+If legislation were passed, it would be beneficial for it to become effective immediately upon signing.

 We support the IPERS program as a defined benefit program for Iowa Public Employees.
-At a time when fewer and fewer individuals are choosing education as a career, it is imperative that the state support benefit programs that encourage individuals to choose a career in education and enable school districts to effectively recruit teachers from both in and out of the state of Iowa.
+At a time when fewer and fewer individuals are choosing education as a career, it is imperative that the state support benefit programs that encourage individuals to choose a career in education and enable school districts to effectively recruit teachers from both in and outside of Iowa.

-We support state policy that identifies options and provides resources for school districts to use to address the complex issues of student suicide and other serious mental health-related issues for students.
+We support state policy that identifies options and provides wrap-around resources for school districts and accredited non-public schools to address the complex issues of student suicide and other serious mental health-related issues for students.

 Additional Legislative Information